agentframework/agentframework/README.md

 </p>

 ---

-:lollipop: **Modernize:** 100% TypeScript implementation with [ES6 module support](https://unpkg.com/agentframework/)
+:lollipop: **Modernize:** 100% for TypeScript together with class and [ES6 module](https://unpkg.com/agentframework/) support

 :zap: **Fast:** use CodeGen instead of ES6 Proxy.
 Run as fast as native code.

 :dart: **Efficient:** well designed and optimized api only got **600 SLOC** and **4.3kb** after gzipped

-:recycle: **Productive:** intercept and initialize target as easy as a function call
+:recycle: **Productive:** intercept and initialize target as flexible as a function call

 ## Features